- The IRI weekly rainfall forecast predicts up to 25 mm of total rainfall in most parts of the island during 6 – 11 Mar.

-Neutral sea surface temperature anomaly was observed around Sri Lanka.
+INDIAN OCEAN STATE : Average sea surface temperature was observed in the seas around Sri Lanka.